vanessaklee/akin/README.md

 0.4
 ```

-### Metaphone
+### Metaphone & Double Metaphone

-Metaphone results can be retrieved directly outside of a comparison.
+Metaphone and Double Metaphone results can be retrieved directly outside of a comparison.

 ```elixir
 iex> Akin.Metaphone.Metaphone.compute("virginia")